WattageGuy/edgerouter-vpn-switch/README.md

 # edgerouter-vpn-switch
-Applescript/Shell scipt that enable/disable vpn on edgerouter via ssh.
+Applescript/Shell script that enable/disable vpn on edgerouter via ssh.
 The script can then be exported as an app to be used even more widely (mac) or be used as shell script.

 # Explanation
 The script should not be used without ssh key if possible.
 You can keystroke password in applescript but this is not recommend do to security.